aodn/data-services/ANMN/LTSP/TSaggregator/README.md

 ## Intructions to run

-1. Retrieve the list of all the required files from the AODN THREDDS server using the `catalog.py` code and send the output to a text file.
+1. Retrieve the list of all FV01 required files from the AODN THREDDS server using the `catalog.py` code and send the output to a text file.
 This file will be the input of the next script.
 Go to the THREDDS catalog and select the correct path, e.g. ANMN/NRS/NRSMAI for all the files at Maria Island reference station.

-example:
+example (get all the files address from NRS Maria Island) :

 ```
 python catalog.py ANMN/NRS/NRSMAI >NRSMAI.txt